kimchi-project/ginger/docs/API.md

                                 'No' if interface should not be brought up during boot.
         * MTU *(optional)*: Maximum Transmission Unit
         * ZONE *(optional)*: Firewall Zone for the interface
     * IPV4_INFO *(optional)*: Dictionary containing the ipv4 information of
     interface to be created
-        * IPV4INIT : Firewall Zone for the interface
+        * IPV4INIT : Yes, initialize ipv4.
         * BOOTPROTO: Boot protocol for ipv4(dhcp,none,autoip)
         * DEFROUTE(for BOOTPROTO none or dhcp) *(optional)*: 'yes' Use default route.